gisquick/gisquick-doc/user-manual/publishing.rst

 Click the button ``LOAD FILES`` and after that, type a project's name and hit ``CREATE``.
 Note that the project name cannot be changed later.

-.. note:: When uploading data to GISQUICK, the entire folder with all files is uploaded.
+.. note:: When uploading data to GISQUICK, an entire folder with all files is uploaded.
 You can specify which files you don't want to upload to the server.
 Use the .gisquickignore file.

 .. thumbnail:: ../img/publish/gisquickignore.gif